 From that point on it was up to Rowling.
 There was no shortage of different directions in which she could choose to take it.

 With no further ado, I am now going to repeat a somewhat modified extrapolation of what had, in 2005, seemed to be a possible direction for the series’s resolution.
 It’s rather along the line of; “Captain Obvious presents”, but there you have it.

-These modificatons are in view of the revelations of HBP.
+There are a few modifications in view of the revelations of HBP.
 It does not take account of DHs.

 This is not the original version, either.
-But, this was still effectively my Prediction, and it was indeed both premature, and ultimately wrong.
+That one formerly existed as; ‘The Premature Prediction’ and it was indeed both premature, and ultimately wrong.

-The original theory, which was developed back when I still thought Rowling meant what she said about Christianity had been spun off into the article entitled ‘Redeeming the Potterverse’, which is posted over in 7th Son sub-collection.
-It’s quite similar, but not the same.
+An attempt to restore the original version, which was developed back when I still thought Rowling meant what she said about Christianity, has been spun off into the article entitled ‘Redeeming the Potterverse’, which is posted over in The 7th Son sub-collection.
+It’s quite similar to this, but not quite the same.